Tenure-line Faculty Renewal, Promotion, and Tenure

 George Mason’s strategic vision is ambitious, seeking to achieve what few institutions have accomplished.
 Our goals include both strengthening our reputation as a high-caliber research-intensive institution, while simultaneously expanding our access to excellence through continuing to serve a highly diverse student population.
 Meeting these seemingly contradictory goals requires bold thinking about how we recruit, retain, and support all of our faculty communities.

 Supporting tenure-line faculty going up for renewal, promotion, and tenure is key.
-Strengthening an environment that values faculty members’ work and contributions to Mason’s teaching and scholarly communities, and our national reputation, is a fundamental to sustaining a thriving community.
+Strengthening an environment that values faculty members’ work and contributions to George Mason’s teaching and scholarly communities, and our national reputation, is a fundamental to sustaining a thriving community.

 To support George Mason’s renewal, promotion, and tenure processes, we have invested in Interfolio’s Review, Promotion, and Tenure (RPT) content management system.
 This RPT tool automates existing workflows and processes for tenure-line faculty renewal, promotion, and tenure into a unified content management system.
 This streamlines the RPT experience for candidates and reviewers at all levels within one secure and configurable system.
 Additional details can be found at Mason FACTs.